synkyria/synkyria.github.io/about/index.md

 ## About this project

-Synkyria is a long-term research and design programme.
+Synkyria is a research programme conceived and led by Panagiotis Kalomoirakis.
 Beyond its formal papers, technical corpora, and Zenodo-archived releases, the project also includes contextual and programmatic texts that explain **how** and **why** this work has taken the form it has.